kodell80305/dune-weaver-wled/README.md

 Requests==2.32.3
 rpi_ws281x==5.0.0
 ```
-at the moment I'm a little confused about where some of these dependancies came from.
-I'll need to start with a clean environment and regenerate this file.
+at the moment I'm a little confused about where some of these dependancies came from (pipreq may not be accurate).

 ## Testing procedure and installation